-The New England QIN-QIO (New England Quality Improvement Network/Quality Improvement Organizations) Patient and Family Advisory Council (PFAC) is made up of advisors from across the region who share their experiences, give their opinion about patient materials and provide guidance to the staff of QIN/QIO.
+The New England QIN-QIO PFAC (New England Quality Improvement Network/Quality Improvement Organizations) Patient and Family Advisory Council is made up of advisors from across the region who share their experiences, give their opinion about patient materials and provide guidance to the staff of QIN/QIO.
 QIN/QIO sought partnership with BIDMC's HW PFAC last summer.
-A member of our HW PFAC has been an active member since last fall.
+The Advisor Co-Chair of the Hospital-Wide PFAC, has been an active member since last fall.
+The New England QIN-QIO nominated him for an Orme Partnership Award.
+This Award was established in 2013 by PFCC Partners to recognize a Patient Family Advisor and Healthcare Professional team whose authentic partnership has resulted in authentic patient family centered care practice and culture.